ABC Kids (Australia)

-ABC Kids is the Australian Broadcasting Corporation's part-time channel, broadcasting shows between the hours of 5am and 7:30pm for children 7 years old and younger in each local Australian channel.
-It shares the same bandwidth as ABC TV Plus which broadcasts outside ABC Kids' scheduled hours and supplements the flagship ABC TV channel with extra adult-oriented programming.
-It has an educational program for children ages 2 to 13 called "ABC Reading Eggs" for Australia, internationally called "Reading Eggs" and owned by Edmentum.
+ABC Kids is the Australian Broadcasting Corporation's free to air part-time channel, broadcasting shows between the hours of 4am and 7:30pm for children 6 years old and younger, including an upper preschool audience.
+It shares the same bandwidth as ABC Family which broadcasts outside ABC Kids' scheduled hours.

 History

 Origins

+In 1989, ABC for Kids was formed as a children's music label.
+Its first project was titled 0–9.
 In 1991, all children's programming on the ABC was organized into a daily broadcasting block under the name ABC For Kids.
 This new programming block featured a range of programming ranging from preschoolers to young children and included both old and new content.
 The logo featured six blocks (3 across, 2 down) with the top row lettered "A", "B" and "C", and the bottom row featuring an apple, a bee and a carrot beneath their respective letter.

 2001–2009

-In 2001, the ABC For Kids timeslot was rebranded as ABC Kids and content was expanded to include shows for older children as well as younger children.
-A new logo was also introduced, featuring a solid green Lissajous curve (taken from the ABC's logo) overlaid with "ABC Kids" in lowercase blue letters.
+In August 2001, the ABC For Kids timeslot was rebranded as abckids and content was expanded to include shows for older children as well as younger children.
+A new logo was also introduced, featuring a solid green Lissajous curve (taken from the ABC's logo) overlaid with "abckids" in lowercase blue letters.